RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Hack Time

 * Provided all project goals are met, any remaining time may be used for personal projects or professional development.
-Staff activities such as trainings and retrospecitves shall take priority over this time.
+Staff activities such as trainings and retrospectives shall take priority over this time.
 Please allow us to promote any successes relevant to building the company's reputation.

 * Please account for your hack time, any networking events or meetups where you mention the company, etc., along with other reported times in Freckle.